Attrition, Erosion and Fractures

 - Frequently drinking carbonated beverages or acidic fruit juices will erode your teeth quickly.

 - Do not brush your teeth shortly after consuming food or drinks that are high in acidity as the brushing can damage the enamel layer recently weakened by this acidic presence.
+This is a common cause of enamel wear on teeth.

 - Use a soft-bristled brush and change your toothbrushes out frequently.